 The icons will change colour as the overflow status is updated.
 Overflows that happened over 48 hours ago are not shown on the map.
 Users can also add extra layers to the map, including municipal boundaries, sewers and other infrastructure.

-If you are not able to see the overflows on the map, clear your browser’s history and cache, and reload the webpage.
 Click on an icon to get specific details for an overflow.

 In general, water quality in waterbodies in the Metro Vancouver region is very good.
 However, there is always some level of risk when using natural, untreated bodies of water for recreation and fishing, and drawing water for agricultural or industrial purposes.